aws-samples/serverless-patterns/cdk-codepipeline-cross-account-deployment/README.md

 ## How It Works

 After cloning this pattern, you will bootstrap 2 AWS environments with CDK.
 An environment is an Account-Region pair.
 This example uses 2 different accounts as a way to demonstrate deploying the same CDK stack(s) across accounts i.e. Development and Production.
-The pipeline will only deploy in the account you designate in the app.py file.
+The CI/CD pipeline will only deploy in the account you designate in the app.py file.

+It is a common practice to have CDK read external variables at build time, this is done by providing context in the cdk.json file in the projects root, then using this context from the ```cdk deploy``` command with the ```--context``` option for example.
+But in this example, we are going to utilize a CodePipeline to deploy our CDK into the different accounts after the inital bootstrap and deployment of said pipeline.
+Because of this, we are not going to be deploying from local after the initial set-up and this further context configuration wouldn't be necessary.

 While bootstrapping the, you include a ```--trust``` flag that creates a trust relationship from the primary (pipeline) account to the accounts you wish to deploy to.